LiRiordan/XGBoostvsNeuralNetwork/README.md

 # XGBoostvsNeuralNetwork
-Program written for comparing XGBoost and NN in learning a given function
+Program written for comparing XGBoost and NN in learning a given function depending on two parameters.

+Given f(x:float ,y: float ) -> float and a square domain in x and y we use a Neural Network and XGBoost to learn this function.

 This was written for a presentation given at the Heilbronn doctoral programme summer school in 2022.
-We were aiming to justify our use of XGBoost in a project over a Neural Network.
-Unfortunately the graphs showed the opposite.

-Some potential reasons for this might be, our data was sometimes discrete whereas the program above uses continuous functions, or also that I have no idea how to tune the parameters of XGBoost.
-Could also have been that the Neural network was trained or the entire train journey (no pun intended) from Bath to Edinburgh whereas xgboost was given the journey from the train to the accomodation to learn this.

-Never-the-less I found it a useful project for learning some ML techniques and occasionally look back on it to remind myself of how to do things (though I'm sure it contains many many errors and is not efficient).
+We use this to show that it takes a Neural network a significantly longer period of time to learn this function to the same error.

+The code is in the following sections:
+1. Data preprocessing
+2. Preparing the Neural network
+3. Training the Neural network
+4. Training XGBoost
+5. Reformating the data and models to allow them to be plotted as functions
+6. Plot errors and display time needed to learn function from XGBoost and NN